Rikugien Garden 六義園

 The garden was created in 1702 by Yoshiyasu Yanagisawa

-During the Meiji period, the garden was a second residence for Mitsubishi founder Yataro Iwasaki
+During the Meiji era (1868-1912), the garden was a second residence for Mitsubishi founder Yataro Iwasaki

 Rikugien is a 10-minute walk from Komagome Station on the JR Yamanote Line and Nanboku subway line.

 The name "Rikugien" refers to the six elements of traditional Japanese poetry.
 True to its name, the structure and flow of Rikugien allude to scenes from famous waka poems.